-La Mosca have received significant buzz across Western Canada, attracting large and enthusiastic audiences.
+La Mosca have received significant buzz across Canada, attracting large and enthusiastic audiences.

-Marvin Kee (aka ‘the fly’) had been touring across Canada and the USA since 2000 with his previous latin ensemble based out of Calgary, Los Morenos, having played over 300 shows and sold over 20,000 units of their three studio albums.
-Since his departure from the group in 2016, he has since joined forces with guitar virtuoso Manuel Jara, a Juno recipient who has composed and performed with multi Juno Award winner Narada artist Oscar Lopez.
-Marvin and Manuel have tailored a new band together with flamenco guitar player David Matyas (12 Musas Flamenco Ensemble/Salero Calo) and drummer Brent Van Dusen (Conundrum/Youssou Seck) to form, the fly…LA MOSCA.
+Bandleader/bassman Marvin Kee (aka ‘the fly’) had been touring across Canada and the USA since 2000 with his previous rhumba flamenco outfit, Los Morenos, playing over 3000 shows in support of three studio albums.
+Since his departure from the group in 2016, he has since joined forces with guitar virtuoso Manuel Jara, a Juno recipient who has composed and performed withmulti Juno Award winner Narada artist Oscar Lopez.
+Marvin and Manuel have tailored a new collective with flamenco guitar player David Matyas (12 Musas Flamenco Ensemble/Salero Calo) and drummer Brent Van Dusen (Conundrum/Youssou Seck) to form, the fly…LA MOSCA.